sfcheung/betaselectr/README.md

 (Version 0.0.1.17, updated on 2024-10-30, [release history](https://sfcheung.github.io/betaselectr/news/index.html))

-It computes Beta_Select, standardization in structural equation models with only selected variables standardized.
-It supports models with moderation, as well as regression models.
-It can form confidence intervals that takes into account the standardization appropriately.
+It computes *beta*-select, standardization in structural equation models and regression models with only selected variables standardized.
+It supports models with moderation, with product terms formed appropriately
+(formed *after* standardization).
+It can also form confidence intervals that takes into account the standardization appropriately.